Five-Year Teacher Education Program (B.A./B.S. and M.S.T.)

-NYS Certification Requirements
+New York State Certification Requirements

-Students who meet all program requirements, complete the course of study, and meet established field experience competencies are eligible to receive Fordham University’s endorsement for New York state initial certification in their program area provided they also have
+Students who meet all program requirements, complete the course of study, and meet established field experience competencies are eligible to receive Fordham University’s endorsement for New York state initial certification in their program area provided they also have:

 - earned a passing score on the relevant New York state teacher examinations; and